your5e/5e-srd-markdown/dnd/51/obsidian_vault/statblocks/blood_hawk.md

 ## Traits

 - _**Keen Sight.**_ The hawk has advantage on Wisdom (Perception) checks that rely on sight.
-- _**Pack Tactics.**_ The hawk has advantage on an attack roll against a creature if at least one of the hawk's allies is within 5 feet of the creature and the ally isn't incapacitated.
+- _**Pack Tactics.**_ The hawk has advantage on an attack roll against a creature if at least one of the hawk's allies is within 5 feet of the creature and the ally isn't [[incapacitated]].

 ## Actions